comodoo/meta-comodoo/meta-comodoo/README.md

 (5) Know issues during WIFI configuration
 =========================================

-* WIFI is disconnected or the decive lost connection for a short period of time:
+* WIFI is disconnected or the device lost connection for a short period of time:
   It should reconnect on its own but it does not.
 I am afraid this is a WIP so, until we fix this problem, you have to reboot your